The Young Mr. Pitt: Plot

-In 1770, William Pitt the Elder gives a speech in Parliament strongly advising against war with the American colonies, and then advises his second son, a young man also named William Pitt, to avoid seeking fame through war.
-Years later, the ministry of Charles James Fox and Lord North falls.
-Pitt the Younger is only 24, unpopular due to his opposition to the war in America and with a reputation as a reformer, and with no majority in the House of Commons.
-However, despite all this, King George III summons him and asks him to form a government.
+In 1770, William Pitt the Elder gives a speech in Parliament strongly advising against war with the American colonies, and then advises his second son, William, to avoid seeking fame through war.
+Years later, the loss of America brings down the unpopular ministry of Charles James Fox and Lord North.
+Pitt the Younger is only 24, marginalized by his peers for advocating parliamentary reform, and with no majority in the House of Commons.
+Despite all this, King George III names him North's successor as Prime Minister.

-Pitt tries to gain Fox's support, but is rebuffed.
+Pitt tries to gain the influential Fox's support but is rebuffed.
 He is ridiculed in Parliament, but despite having no majority, refuses to resign.
-He is even subject to a night ambush, but noted boxers Dan Mendoza and Gentleman Jackson help drive the assailants away.
-Reassured by the boxers' claims of strong support for him amongst the general public, Pitt calls an election on a platform of peace and prosperity, which gives him a majority.
+He is even subject to a night ambush by his enemies but noted boxers Dan Mendoza and Gentleman Jackson help drive the assailants away.
+Reassured by the boxers' claims of strong support for him amongst the general public, Pitt calls a new election on a platform of peace and prosperity, which gives him a majority.
 Against Fox's constant opposition, he then institutes reforms and strengthens the Royal Navy, whilst intermittently events in Napoleon Bonaparte's childhood and military training are shown.

 The French Revolution erupts and France invades Belgium.
 With France and Britain both nominally committed to Dutch neutrality, Talleyrand fails to convince Pitt into an alliance with France or at least pro-French neutrality and a French invasion of the Dutch Republic soon afterwards triggers a British declaration of war.
-Public opinion turns against the war as early successes turn to defeats such as the Siege of Toulon, won by Napoleon's artillery knowledge, but even when Britain's continental allies fall Pitt refuses to sue for peace.
+Public opinion turns against the war as early successes turn to defeats such as the Siege of Toulon, won by Napoleon's artillery knowledge, but even when Britain's continental allies fall, Pitt refuses to sue for peace.